Rockall: HMS Endymion – Rockall's first landing

 The earliest recorded landing on Rockall is often dated 8 July 1810.
 Royal Navy officer Basil Hall has been reported leading a small landing party from the frigate to the summit.
 However, research by James Fisher (see "Location" section above), in the log of Endymion and elsewhere, reports the actual date for this first landing was Sunday 8 September 1811.

 The landing party left Endymion for the rock by boat.
 Endymion, while taking depth measurements around Rockall, lost visual contact with the rock as a haze descended.
 The ship drifted away, stranding the landing party.
 The party attempted a return to the ship, but in the haze could not find Endymion, and soon gave up to return to Rockall.

 The haze became a fog.
 The lookout sent to the top of Rockall re-spotted the ship, but it turned away from Rockall before the party in their boats reached it.
 Finally, just before sunset, Endymion was again spotted from the top of Rockall, and the party was able to re-board.
 The Endymion crew reported they had searched for five or six hours, firing their cannon every ten minutes.
 Hall related this and other adventures in his book Fragment of Voyages and Travels Including Anecdotes of a Naval Life.

 19th-century surveying and scientific visits

 The exact position of Rockall and the size and shape of the Rockall Bank were first charted in 1831.
 This was by Captain A. T. E. Vidal, a Royal Navy surveyor.
 It is uncertain if this visit produced a landing.

 In the summer of 1862, Mr Johns of landed on Rockall but did not reach the summit.
 This was whilst the ship was surveying the seabed prior to the laying of a transatlantic telegraph cable.

 Miller Christy in 1896 led Rockall's first scientific expedition.
 The Royal Irish Academy chartered the Granuaile, and sponsored Christy's study of the flora and fauna.
 Two landing attempts were unsuccessful.
+Irish naturalist Robert Lloyd Praeger, who was on the trip, described it in his 1937 memoir The Way That I Went:

+Eventually we put out a sea-anchor, and drifted to leeward all night, pitching and rolling.
+Next morning at 3.45 we were awakened by a cry of "Rockall at last".
+We rushed on deck in all sorts of costume or absence of costume.
+And there it was, half a mile to windward, a solitary speck of rock amid the wilderness of foam-flecked billows [..]
+All day we hung about the rock, coming at intervals as close as we dared [..]
+The sea roared about the rock, often enveloping it in foam two-thirds of the way up...